A few days ago, I came across the following saying:

 This will be your gain.

-How to turn down their invitation to get involved in the drama?
+How to turn down the invitation to get involved in other people’s drama?

 - Ask yourself, if participating in the drama solves anything.

 - Ask yourself, if participating in the drama helps anyone.

 - Understand that suffering and emotional agitation helps no one, and no one gains anything from them.
 Why let anyone make you suffer?

 - A little emotional detachment will do you good.
 I have written a few other articles on this important subject, and also a book, teaching how to develop emotional detachment.

 - When caught in a drama, take a step back, and view the situation, as if you are viewing some far away scene that has nothing to do with you.
 You will have to do this over and again, until you become proficient at it.